SidJagarlamudi/case_study/README.md

 - As a user I can view list of movies in database.
 - As a user I can select a movie and write a review.
 - As a user I can read all my reviews.
-- As a user I can Update review.
+- As a user I can update review.
 - As a user I can delete a review.
 - As a user I can toggle watched/non watched movies.
 - As a user I can view list of watched movies.

-This app is built using Springboot and React.
+This app is built using Java 11, Springboot, MariaDb and React.